Please view our selection of craft brews below. Go to our What's on Tap page to see what we are currently pouring.

 Vienne lager brewed to be as true to style as possible.
 Protocol is balanced slightly toasty with some biscuit flavors on the back side.

 Named after the last fire department to call 111 Ohio Ave. home.
 RH5 is an American lager brewed with local honey.
 The honey gives the beer a little more mouth feel and some complexity that its drier cousins don’t have.
-The late additions of Galaxy hops compliment the malt backbone with great melon/tropical fruit aroma.
+The late additions of Macinac hops compliment the malt backbone with great melon/tropical fruit aroma.

 The latest of Oval’s barrel aging program, Resurrection is a Barley wine aged in Bourbon barrels that were used to age spirits that where once beer.
 Mountain Spirit Distilling stilled a hoppy amber ale into a delicious 140 proof spirit.
 The spirit was aged in the barrels until saturation.
 Then the Barley Wine was added and aged in the barrels for 10 months.
 Only 31 gallons will be sold this year in order to age the remainder for additional time